 A promise from the individual or entity to subsequently perform a certain beneficial action.
 Such agreements may or may not be legally enforceable.
 The agency, component unit, university or other government commits to abate taxes before the specific individual or entity performs the action for which the agency, component unit, university or other government is providing the tax abatement.

-To assist you to determining if an agreement qualifies as tax abatement under GASB 77, use the following information.
+To assist you in determining if an agreement qualifies as tax abatement under GASB 77, use the following information.
 Remember, under GASB 77:

 A transaction’s substance (not its form or title) is a key factor in determining if the transaction meets the definition of tax abatement for the purpose of GASB 77.